 There are many lines of argumentation for this.
 I'll give you just one.
 I submit to you that the concept of a "law," as in, the idea that there are "laws" of nature, is a concept that has to presuppose the existence of God.

 An example which helps to get at this point is the question: on what basis can you trust that 2+2 will equal 4 every time?
-The CHANCE that it might have worked out in the past when you’ve tried it before, is not a basis which we would call a law, which is a universal reality that can ALWAYS be trusted, regardless of your beliefs, which is what we mean when we use the term "law."
+The CHANCE that it might have worked out in the past when you’ve tried it before, is not a basis which we would call a "law," which is a universal reality that can ALWAYS be trusted, regardless of your beliefs, which is what we mean when we use the term "law."
 Without a God, how do YOU account for the universality of a law to exist?
-And yet, we're trusting in the existence of the concept of a "law" in order to trust that it will be 4 on the next attempt.
-But upon what did you establish the existence of universal laws in the first place?
+And yet, we're trusting in the existence of the laws of logic and math in order to trust that it will be 4 on the next attempt.
+Christianity has a worldview where this makes sense.
+Atheism, I submit to you, does not.
+If you are an atheist, upon what do you establish the existence of universal laws in the first place?
 Is it that the attempt to do the math just HAPPENED to work before?
 That’s not a "law."
 I submit to you that an atheist cannot account for the existence of such a thing as a universal "law", if there is no God.
-And of course, it is irrationality to trust something without a real basis for it.
+And of course, it is irrationality to trust something without a reason or basis for it.
 Without a God, you can only HOPE that it will equal 4 the next time, but there could be no "law" for it.

 The Bible says, "For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth.
 For what can be known about God is plain to them, because God has shown it to them.
 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
 So they are without excuse."
 Romans 1:18-20